Encharted Cook

 My Top Tips

 ♡ Use fresh lime juice for the best flavor in the drink.
-Another bonus is lime juice works best for adhering salt to the glass because it dries sticky and the salt stays put.
+Another bonus is that lime juice works best for adhering salt to the glass because it dries sticky, and the salt stays put.

-♡ If the salt seems too chunky you can use a teaspoon to crush it for a finer texture.
+♡ If the salt seems too chunky, you can crush it with a teaspoon for a finer texture.

-♡ Roll the glasses in the salt multiple times to get a thicker coating of salt.
+♡ Roll the glasses in the salt several times to achieve a thicker coating.

 Equipment